coolq4s/server-lnx/zerotier/README.md

 > [!TIP]
 > Report bug to me, if `Pre-Require` has been fulfilled.
-> Tested in OrPiZero2, B860H (SSD), Android, Windows, Linux
+> Tested in OrPiZero2, B860H (SSD), Android, Windows, Debian, Ubuntu, Linux